Most common 'green living' myths

 How do you get a handle on what is really green and what isn’t when everything seems to be “green”?
 Hopefully, I can help sort through some of the green clutter.

-Myth no. 1: If I turn everything off, it stops drawing power.
+Green living myth no. 1: If I turn everything off, it stops drawing power.

 Some things draw power even when they are turned off or not being used for their primary function.
 Sure, when we’re not making popcorn, our microwave is a great clock, but you might be shocked to know how much power these things use.
 In the energy industry, they call this stand-by, or vampire, power.
 This sort of stand-by power typically represents 5-10 percent of residential electricity used and is roughly responsible for 1 percent of global CO2 emissions.